 Categories

 Work Context Is Ground Zero for Expanded Role of Training

-Recent posts I have made referenced a concept I support “learning ecosystems”, and why I’m convinced training organizations have a call-to-action to expand their role.
-To make that case, I put forth a few questions to consider – “How many sales deals do sales reps close in the classroom?
-How many process decisions preventing creation of material waste do managers make while taking an on-line training course?
+“How many sales deals do sales reps close in the classroom?
+How many process decisions by managers prevent creation of material waste while taking an on-line training course?
 How many impactful customer complaints are resolved in training role-plays or simulations?”
-If your answers range from “none” to “nada”, then another question looms – “Why are we pumping up to 80% of our training/learning resources into a learning context where no tangible business value is generated?”
+If your answers range from “none” to “nada”, then another question looms large – “Why are we still pumping up to 80% of our training/learning resources into a learning context where no tangible business value is generated?”
+Ground zero needs to be the point of impact for training, and that point exists today, downstream from our traditional classroom and on-line course venues and in the context of actual workflows.
+Our call-to-action breaks both traditions and paradigms and demands a level of readiness to expand our training role to embrace a holistic learning ecosystem.

+Categories